blockful-io/shutter-staking/docs/staking-architecture.md

     size limit.
 -   If the Owner address gets compromised, the attacker can increase the minimum stake to a very high value, preventing keypers from unstaking their SHU tokens.
+-   The contract doesn't use safe transfer as the only token that can be transferred is the SHU token, which is a trusted token.